amerand/PMOIRED/README.md

 ```
 The parsing of `profile` is very basic, so do not create variable names with common name (e.g. `np` or `sqrt`).

-- `ampi`, `phii`: defines the cos variation amplitude and phase for i nodes along the azimuth. exact definition TBD
+- `az ampi`, `az projangi`: defines the cos variation amplitude and phase for i nodes along the azimuth.

 ### Flux modeling:
 If nothing is specified, flux is assume equal to 1 at all wavelengths.
 Flux can be described using several parameters: